 We aim to provide a variety of experiences that engage and inspire pupils to foster a love of music and develop their talent as musicians.
+We have been been awarded a Music Mark.

 We have links with Gloucestershire Music and participate in a range of musical events both locally and further afield.
 Peripatetic Violin and Brass lessons are offered and Y4 pupils participate in whole-class tuition.